MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

 Use the **Share** option if you want to keep ownership of the record but let someone else work on it with you.

 1. From the left navigation pane, select a record type.
-For exmaple, **Contacts**.
+For example, **Contacts**.

 2. From the list of records, select the record that you want to reassign.